gurusharma/RFID/README.md

 Following these steps, you will get your voltage divider ready.
 Make sure to check output voltage using multimeter.

 ### Assembly
-Now assemble all the parts as shown in the image below.
-Put the RFID tag inside its case.
-You may utilize any 'ground pin' for assembly.
+Now assemble all the parts as shown in the image below and put the RFID tag inside its case.
+Also, you may utilize any 'ground pin' for assembly.

 ![Circuit](https://github.com/gurusharma/RFID/blob/master/Circuit.png)